 Musical Theatre jury examinations are held by the voice faculty and the acting/musical theatre faculty of the Department of Theatre Arts.
-A musical theatre jury is given for each musical theatre student receiving credit in AMU applied music.
-A student wishing to enter the musical theatre program must audition successfully for the Theatre Arts faculty prior to taking classes in Musical Theatre as a Freshman.
+A musical theatre jury is given for each musical theatre student receiving credit in Applied Voice.
+A student wishing to enter the musical theatre program must audition successfully for the Theatre Arts faculty prior to taking classes in Musical Theatre as a first-year student.